ReFreezed/InputField/README.md

 - Text cursor and navigation (by keyboard and mouse).
 - Text selection.
 - Scrolling, both vertical and horizontal.
+- Text alignment.
-- Shortcuts for common operations, like copying selected text and deleting the next word.
+- Shortcuts for common operations, like copying selected text or deleting the next word.
 - Undo and redo (history).
 - Helper functions for rendering.